goru001/code-with-ai/README.md

 # Code with AI
-Interface for people to use my model which predicts which techniques one should use to solve a competitive programming problem to get an AC
+Code with AI is a tool which predicts which techniques one should use to solve a competitive programming problem to get an AC

 Tool: https://code-with-ai.app.render.com/